 That’s a very sportsman-like thing to say to a loser, but not really; I never stood a chance beating him in Connect Four.
 John Urschel’s undefeated streak remains.

 Conventionally, a professional NFL player is an unlikely spokesperson for Persado, a B2B “persuasion automation” company that uses complex algorithms for marketing and copywriting.
 But complex algorithms and clobbering 300-pound defensive linemen on the football field are Urschel’s forte.
 He graduated with a master’s degree in mathematics from Penn State and will most likely end up in a PhD program at a prestigious university when his football days come to an end.
 He scored the highest of his draft class on the Wonderlic (43 out of 50).
 His paper “A Cascadic Multigrid Algorithm for Computing the Fiedler Vector” was published in the Journal of Computational Mathematics back in March.
 It looks like this:

-Despite publication of that paper, Urschel continued to spend his off-season grinding away at mathematical concepts.
-His Twitter handle, @mathmeetsfball, is filled with his work in the field:
+Despite the publication of that paper, Urschel continued to spend his off-season grinding away at mathematical concepts.
+His Twitter handle, @mathmeetsfball, is filled with his work in the field.

 He’s perhaps the model spokesperson for Persado.
 When our Connect Four game ended, he launched into his excitement about being able to represent the company: “I’m ready to talk about this and I could talk about this all day,” he grinned.

 “These people are awesome.
 These are math people.
 These are my people and they’re doing this fantastic thing where they’re taking mathematics and they’re applying it to marketing — of all things.
 It’s this thing where you look and you think about marketing, you don’t think that math would be applicable here.”

 Persado has been called “the Moneyball of marketing,” largely because it’s a business that aims to perfect business-to-consumer messaging.
 As Urschel explains it, this is what convinced him to sign up as a pitchman for the company.